 Because the acidity level of tomatoes varies greatly, more acid must be added to produce a safe salsa.

-- Commercially bottled lemon juice or 5% acidity vinegar are used.
+- Commercially bottled lemon or lime juice or 5% acidity vinegar are Commercially bottled lemon juice or 5% acidity vinegar are used.

-- Lemon juice is more acidic and has less affect on the flavor.
+- Lemon or lime juice is more acidic and has less effect on the flavor than vinegar.

-- Follow recipe directions for adding vinegar or bottle lemon juice to home-canned salsa.
+- Follow recipe directions for adding vinegar or bottled lemon or lime juice to home-canned salsa.

-- Don't substitute vinegar for lemon juice, unless this substitution is given in the tested recipe, or an unsafe product may result.
+- Don't substitute vinegar for bottled lemon or lime juice, unless this substitution is given in the tested recipe, or an unsafe product may result.

 If you are not using a tested recipe or like being creative with your salsa mixtures, store it in the refrigerator for up to a week or freeze it for up to one year.
 There are only USDA tested salsa recipes and processes for boiling water canning.
 There are no tested pressure-canning process for salsa.